-Environmental Justice-No minority or low-income populations were identified in the project area.
-There are only industrial and commercial businesses in the project area, with the closest residential neighborhoods over 2 miles away.
-The project area would provide improved access and emergency response for sensitive populations living in the outlying area.
-The project would not cause disproportionately high adverse effects on any minority or low-income populations in accordance with the provisions of Executive Order 12898.
+Given that the proposed project is replacing an existing interchange, is outside of the community and there are no populations within the project area the project is not expected to cause disproportionately high adverse effects on any minority or low-income populations in accordance with the provisions of Executive Order 12898.
 No further environmental justice analysis is required.
-(Studies conducted during 2019 and 2020 in the project area and communities located in the outlying area.
-Community Impact Assessment Memo dated August 2020)
+(Studies conducted during 2019 and 2020 in the project area and communities located in the outlying area; Community Impact Assessment Memo dated August 2020)